makerdao/mips/MIP31/mip31.md

 It will keep the main method, the swap, remove the fix fees to be changeable via a governance parameter.
 It will also remove the 'share' token creation as we will be the only owner and modify the add and remove liquidity part to be more direct, accessible only by the governance and fees-less.

-It will also refactor the flash minting part to be independent from the swap and add a poke call during the update.
+It will also refactor the flash minting part to be moved out the swap and add a poke call during the update.

 ## Component Summary